-7.9 Deprecated Attribute Values
+8.4 Deprecated Attribute Values

-The following values for the .AperFuntion attribute were deprecated in 2019.06
+The following values for the .AperFuntion attribute were deprecated in 2019.06.
+They were very rarely, if ever, used.

 CutOut PCB cut-outs.
 This is the generic term for a hole other than a drill hole.
 Slot PCB slots.
 This is a subset of the cut-outs.
-Which cut- outs are called slots is subjective.
+Which cut-outs are called slots is subjective.
 In case of doubt use the value CutOut.
 Cavity Cavities in a PCB.

-7.10 Standard Gerber (RS-274-D)
+8.5 Standard Gerber (RS-274-D)

 The current Gerber file format is also known as RS-274X or Extended Gerber.
-There is also a historic format called Standard Gerber or RS-274-D format.
+There was also a historic format called Standard Gerber or RS-274-D format.

 Standard Gerber is technically obsolete.
-It and was revoked in revision 11 from December 2012 and superseded by RS-274X.
+It and was revoked in revision I1 from December 2012 and superseded by RS-274X.

 Standard Gerber is revoked and superseded by Extended Gerber, which is the current Gerber format.
 Consequently, Standard Gerber no longer complies with the Gerber specification.
 Files in that format can no longer be correctly called Gerber files.
-Standard Gerber files are not only deprecated, they are no longer valid.
+Standard Gerber files are not only deprecated, they are simply invalid.